pure-fish/pure/README.md

 - [x] Display an up arrow if there are stuff to be pushed
 - [x] Display an down arrow if there are stuff to be pulled
 - [ ] Prompt symbol should be red if previous command failed
-- [ ] Display the current path in the title (show full path on title)
+- [x] Display the current path in the title (show full path on title)
+- [ ] Display current job and command in the title
 - [ ] Display the current folder and command when a process is running
 - [ ] Display username and host when in an SSH session
 - [x] Add colors